-A Namespace is the fundamental unit of isolation within Temporal, which is backed by a multi-tenant service.
+A Namespace is a unit of isolation within the Temporal Platform.

 You can use Namespaces to match the development lifecycle; for example, having separate

-Or you could use them to ensure workflows between different teams never communicate; such as ensuring that the
+Or you could use them to ensure Workflow Executions between different teams never communicate; such as ensuring that the

 teamA Namespace never impacts the

 - Membership: Task Queue names and Workflow Ids must all correspond to a specific Namespace.
-For example, when a Workflow is started, it starts within a specific Namespace.
+For example, when a Workflow Execution is spawned, it does so within a specific Namespace.

 - Uniqueness: Temporal guarantees a unique Workflow Id within a Namespace.
-Temporal supports running Workflow Executions that use the same Workflow Id if they are in different Namespaces.
+Workflow Executions may have the same Workflow Id if they are in different Namespaces.

-- Namespace Configuration: Various configuration options like the retention period or Archival destination are configured per Namespace through a special CRUD API or through
+- Namespace Configuration: Various configuration options like the retention period and the Archival destination are configured per Namespace through a special CRUD API or through